 What Is Denotation? (with Examples)

-Denotation contrasts with connotation, which refers to the feelings or ideas suggested by a word.
+DenotationDenotation is the literal, basic meaning of a word or expression.
+Denotation contrasts with connotation, which refers to the ideas or emotions suggested by a word.

 More about DenotationHere are some more examples of denotation and connotation associated with the same word:

 |Fox||Red small wild dog||Attractive lady|

 Denotation Is the Literal, Basic MeaningYou will often hear denotation (or denotative meaning) described as "the dictionary definition of a word" and connotation (or connotative meaning) as an additional, unsaid idea or emotion evoked by the word.
 However, this is not entirely accurate because dictionaries often include the positive and negative ideas associated with a word as part of the definition.